-In the Niagara station interface to the T-200/T-600 controller, each IO module appears as one NdioBoard under the station's NdioNetwork.
-If the controller has only one T-IO-16 module, the NdioNetwork has a single NdioBoard component, where the "Io Port" property of the NdioBoard is 1.
+In the Niagara station interface to the T-200/600 controller, each IO module appears as one NdioBoard under the station's NdioNetwork.
+If the controller has only the T-IO-34 module, the NdioNetwork has a single NdioBoard component, where the "Io Port" property of the NdioBoard is 1.
 See Figure 10, top.

-Upon discovery, if the controller has multiple T-IO-16 modules, the module closest to the T-200/T-600 controller is the first NdioBoard (property Io Port 1), the next chained module is NdioBoard1 (property Io Port 2), and the third module is NdioBoard2 (property Io Port 3).
+Upon discovery, if the controller also has one or two T-IO-16 modules, the T-IO-16 module closest to the T-200/600 is the first NdioBoard (property Io Port 1), the next T-IO-16 module in the chain is NdioBoard1 (property Io Port 2), and the third module (T-IO-34) is NdioBoard2 (property Io Port 3).
 See Figure 10, bottom.